 Are you interested in bringing a dog into your home?
-Have you given much thought to your new member of the family being a cockapoo?
-A cockapoo is a designer or mixed breed dog, that is a cross breed with a cocker spaniel and a poodle.
+Have you given much thought to your new family member being a cockapoo?
+A cockapoo is a designer or mixed breed dog, that is a crossbreed with a cocker spaniel and a poodle.
 They are incredibly popular, thanks to their huge and loveable personality.
 Although there are many crossbreeds out there, the cockapoo was one of the first.

-As well as having bountiful energy, they are also very warm and exceptionally clever.
+As well as having bountiful energy and are very warm and exceptionally clever.
 One of the main reasons why poodles and cocker spaniels were bred together, above all these other great personality traits, was to develop a breed that had a balanced temperament and was less likely to aggravate allergy sufferers.

-However, you mustn’t rush into getting cockapoos, or any breeds of dogs for that matter.
-To help you make the decision of whether this breed is right for you or not, therefore, it’s a good idea to look at both the good points and the bad points.
+However, it would be best if you didn’t rush into getting cockapoos, or any breeds of dogs.
+To help you make the decision of whether this breed is right for you or not, therefore, it’s a good idea to look at both the cockapoo pros and cons.
 That is what we are going to discuss in the following post.

 Contents and Quick Navigation

-First, let’s take a look at some of the many pros of choosing a cockapoo as your new family member.
+First, let’s look at some of the pros of choosing a cockapoo as your new family member.

 1. Cockapoos Make Great Companions